 The Paul Stephenson Bursary (Education and Childhood)

 Eligible for new applicants to the Faculty of Arts Creative Industries and Education.

 About the bursary

-The Paul Stephenson Bursary is an award of £1,000 a year for the first two years of your study at UWE Bristol and is designed to widen participation in higher education and help people to succeed in furthering their ambitions.
-The bursary is only available to new applicants to UWE Bristol.
+The Paul Stephenson Bursary is an award of £1,000 a year for the first two years of study at UWE Bristol, designed to widen participation in higher education and help people to succeed in furthering their ambitions within the Education and Childhood sector.

 Paul Stephenson, OBE, is a community worker, activist and long-time campaigner for civil rights for the British African Caribbean community.
-He lives in Bristol and in 1963 he led a boycott of the Bristol Omnibus Company protesting against its refusal to employ Black or Asian drivers or conductors.
+He lives in Bristol and in 1963 led a boycott of the Bristol Omnibus Company protesting against its refusal to employ Black or Asian drivers or conductors.
 After a 60 day boycott, the company revoked its colour bar ban.